Understanding Thai inheritance law: how to protect your estate

 What laws govern inheritance for foreign nationals in Thailand?

-Thailand’s inheritance laws apply to all assets within the country, regardless of the deceased’s nationality.
-According to the CCC, local laws govern the transfer of real estate, bank accounts, and other Thai assets.
-However, foreign laws may apply to assets outside Thailand, creating a complex legal situation for foreigners with international assets.
-In such cases, legal conflicts may arise over jurisdiction.
-It is often advisable to consult both Thai and foreign legal experts to ensure the seamless execution of your inheritance in Thailand.
-For foreigners, drafting a separate will specifically for Thai-based assets can help avoid legal complications and ensure their wishes are honored, protecting family members and beneficiaries from unnecessary legal battles.
+However, foreign laws may govern assets located outside Thailand, which creates a complex legal situation for foreigners with international holdings.
+In such cases, parties may dispute jurisdiction and trigger legal conflicts.
+To ensure the seamless execution of your inheritance in Thailand, you should consult both Thai and foreign legal experts.
+For foreigners, drafting a separate will that covers Thai-based assets can help avoid legal complications and ensure that authorities honor their wishes, thereby protecting family members and beneficiaries from unnecessary legal battles.

 Is a specific Thai will necessary?